manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 Loading Data
 ============

-HoloPy can work with any kind of image data, but we use it for digital holograms, so our tutorials will focus mostly on hologram data.
+HoloPy can work with any image data, but our tutorials will focus on holograms.

 Loading and viewing a hologram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~